C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 A chronological list of audio and film recordings with testimonies of experiences in concentration camps: Think of war trials, television, radio, the web

-Remember to first document your research in your template, and then    paste it into the online timeline.
-This way you will always have the basis of your content on your own computer as a backup.
+Remember to regularly save your entries in your answer template, as well as in the online timeline!

   ***1d Copyright Law and the web***